bxavaby/arqpi-org/README.md

 ## Overview

 arqpi-org serves fragments of text from Fernando Pessoa and his heteronyms through a lightweight, fast API.
 The entire dataset (4079 fragments) is loaded in memory for efficient access and search.
+Currently available at: https://arqpi-org.onrender.com

+> If your request returns a 502, retry after ~1 min!

 ## Endpoints